 - Version = The version of the Open Rails software you are running - Time = Game time of the Activity - Speed = the speed in Miles/Hr. or Kilometers/Hr. - Gradient = Route gradient in % in that point - Direction = Position of the Reverser Electric, Diesel and Steam. - Throttle = Displays the current position of the throttle, expressed as a percentage of full throttle.
 Throttle correctly uses Notches and configured % of power for Diesel engines or % of throttle for steam engines. - Train Brake = Shows the current position of the train brake system and the pressure value of the train brakes.
-Braking correctly reflects the braking system used; hold/release, self-lapping or grad-uated release.
+Braking correctly reflects the braking system used; hold/release, self-lapping or graduated release.
 The Train brake HUD line has two Brake Reservoir pressure numbers: the first is the Equalization Reservoir (EQ) and the second is the Brake Cylinder (BC) pressure.
 The two BP numbers report the brake pressure in the lead engine and in the last car of the train.
-Additionally, the brake flow is shown, which measures the rate of air flowing into the brake pipe during release and recharge.
-The unit of measure used for brake pressure is defined by the option Pressure unit. - Engine Brake = percentage of independent engine brake.
+The unit of measure used for brake pressure is defined by the option Pressure unit.

+- Engine Brake = percentage of independent engine brake.
 Not fully releasing the engine brake will affect train brake pressures. - Dynamic brake = if engaged, shows % of dynamic brake - Engine = shows the running status of the engine.
 In case of a gear-based engine, after the Engine line a Gear line appears displaying the actual gear.
 N means no gear inserted. - FPS = Number of frames rendered per second